At the Devil's Door: Plot

 A teenage girl Hannah (Ashley Rickards) is told by her new boyfriend that she can get $500 by playing a game run by an old man living in a trailer.
 After she wins the game, the old man (Michael Massee) instructs her to go to the crossroads and say her name so that "he" will know whom to take.
-At home later that night, the girl hears voices before being lifted into the air.
+At home later that night, the girl hears voices in her bedroom before being lifted into the air and thrown against the wall.

 A real estate agent Leigh (Catalina Sandino Moreno) is trying to sell the home of Chuck (Dan Roebuck) and Royanna (Jan Broberg).
-While going over the various details of the couple's property, Leigh mentions that she saw a young girl inside their home.
-The couple assume that Leigh saw their missing daughter, Charlene, who ran away with her boyfriend several months earlier.
+While going over the various details of the couple's property, she finds the roll of $500 in the bottom drawer in a bedroom.
+Leigh later tells the homeowners that she saw a young girl inside their home.
+The couple assumes that Leigh saw their missing daughter, Charlene, who ran away with her boyfriend several months earlier.

-When Leigh goes back to the couple's house she finds "Charlene."
+When Leigh goes back to the couple's house, she finds "Charlene."
 Leigh calls Chuck to let him know that she found Charlene; however, Chuck tells Leigh that police found his daughter at a local mall hours ago.
 Puzzled, Leigh looks at the files from the couple's home and finds an article with "Charlene's" picture in it.
 Leigh realizes that the girl she had seen was actually Hannah White, a girl who had committed suicide in 1987.
 Leigh notices Hannah is missing and tries to look for her in the house.
-She finds Hannah in an empty room staring into a mirror.
+She finds Hannah in an empty room, staring into a mirror.
 When Leigh tries to speak with Hannah, she is attacked by some unseen force, falls to the floor, and dies.

+In a flashback sequence, Hannah is shown attempting to burn the roll of money in the bathroom sink.
+Her mom reminds her of a babysitting job, which she soon attends.
+While the parents are at a party, Hannah arrives, clearly mentally disturbed, and informs the parents, "Your baby is dead.
+You're all dead."
+Rushing home, the parents find the baby hidden under a cabinet but unharmed.
+Hannah then walks to her bedroom and, while struggling with an unseen force, hangs herself.
+Returning to the present time, Hannah splits in two and a creature emerges.